MTSU Online Faculty Services

 MTSU Online is responsible for ensuring quality in online courses and programs.
 Here you will find support for faculty who develop and teach online courses, and information about developing online degree programs.

 MTSU Online has supported faculty in the development and design of online and hybrid courses for more than 20 years.
 A variety of resources and services are available to support your efforts.

 The MTSU Online instructional designers (IDs) are available for individual consultations, department and program faculty development sessions, and helping with D2L integration.
 We are student-focused and committed to promoting learning through authentic assessment, experiential learning, and creating engaging learning opportunities.

 To promote best practices in online education, we work with our distinguished faculty and other experts throughout the course development process to ensure student success.

 MTSU Online supports a cross-campus Online Faculty Mentoring (OFM) community that champions online teaching and learning.
 Focused on topics relating to online teaching and learning, participation is open to all faculty with groups facilitated by experienced online instructors.
 Learn more...

 Instructional and Development Training

 Faculty new to teaching online and developing online courses are encouraged to complete training on the MTSU-supported learning management system, Desire2Learn (D2L), prior to course development.
 The self-paced MTSU Online Instructor Certification (OIC) course is available through D2L Self-Registration.
 Self-Registration means you can enroll in the course directly through D2L.

-To enroll in the course, log in to D2L and click on the Self-Registration tab in the navbar.
+To enroll in the course, log in to D2L and click on the Discovery tab in the navbar.
 Click the Course Offering Name link -- MTSU Online Certification.
 The course will now appear on your D2L home page.